Constructing an MS Program Plan

 Given the value of this tool for both the student and the department, each student pursuing an MS degree in the ECE Department is required to develop, submit and have approved by the graduate advisors a program plan that:

-- satisfies all curricular requirements for the MS degree program of choice; and
+- Satisfies all curricular requirements for the MS degree program of choice

 The following information and resources should help students pursuing an MS degree in one of the programs administered the ECE Department successfully construct a program plan that meets the above criteria.
 If at any point during the program planning process a student has questions or needs additional guidance, the student is encouraged to contact the graduate advisors.